vigetlabs/microcosm/docs/api/data-utilities.md

 console.log(next) // { yay: 1, nay: 0 }
 ```

-`update` also excepts a fallback value.
-If the provided target is missing,
+`update` also accepts a fallback value.
+If the provided keypath is missing, the
-the keypath is missing, the processor function will be called with the fallback
+processor function will be called with the fallback value:
-value:

 ```javascript
 import { update } from 'microcosm'